open-telemetry/opentelemetry-specification/specification/project-management.md

 ### Linked Issues and PRs

 All PRs, Issues, and OTEPs related to the project should link back to the tracking issue, so that they can be easily found.

 ## Specification Project Lifecycle

-All specification projects have the same lifecycle, and are tracked on the Specification Project Board, which the community can use to get a high level view of the specification roadmap.
+All specification projects have the same lifecycle, and are tracked on the Specification Project Board, which the community can use to get a high-level view of the specification roadmap.

 The project lifecycle is as follows:

 * A **Project Tracking Issue** is created.
 The tracking issue includes all the necessary information for the TC and spec community to evaluate the breadth and depth of the work being proposed.
 * If a project is approved, it is added to the list of **Potential Projects**.
 This list is roughly ordered in the order we expect we will start the project.
 * Potential projects are moved to the list of **Scheduled Projects** once they have a planned start date.
 Having a planned start date lets potential contributors know when they need to make themselves available, and get prepared to begin their work.
 Subject matter experts and participants who plan to do a lot of work – such as building prototypes – benefit greatly from having a start date, as they can plan for their participantion with their employers and coworkers.
 * Once a project is begun, it is moved to the list of **Current Projects**.
 Projects are only started when the necessary resources are available to move them quickly to completion.
 This means that the necessary subject matter experts have been identified, and at least two TC members are committed to review and guide the project through the specification process.